Dr Karen Morley MAPS, GAICD

 She has delivered assessment, coaching, team and leadership development programs in organisations such as Allens, Alfred Health, ANZSOG, Aviva, BHP Billiton, Boral, CBA, Coles, CSL, CUB, Dept. of Health, Hanover Welfare Services, Holden, Jacobs, KPMG, Lendlease, Lumleys, Melbourne Water, National Australia Bank, Orica, QBE, Rural Finance, SKM, The Faculty, UGL, and University of Melbourne.

-Karen has extensive experience debriefing and reporting on comprehensive assessments (eg, Hogan, Benchmarks, observation and self assessments), identifying strengths, gaps and development needs.
+Dr Karen Morley has extensive experience debriefing and reporting on comprehensive assessments (eg, Hogan, Benchmarks, observation and self assessments), identifying strengths, gaps and development needs.

 Karen is Chair of Emerge Women and Children’s Support Network which provides support services to women and children affected by domestic violence.